github/opensource.guide/activities/citable-code/index.md

 [Digital Object Identifiers](http://en.wikipedia.org/wiki/Digital_object_identifier) (DOI) are the backbone of the academic reference and metrics system.
 If you're a researcher writing software then this guide will show you how to make your work citable in the academic referencing system.

-In this tutorial we're going to learn how to archive one of your GitHub repositories and assign it a DOI using the data archiving tool [Zenodo](https://zenodo.org/).
+In this tutorial we're going to learn how to archive one of your GitHub repositories and assign it a DOI using the data archiving tool [Zenodo](https://zenodo.org/about).

 > **Tip:** Note, this tutorial is aimed at researchers who want to cite GitHub repositories in the academic literature.
-Most people don't need to do this but if you do then read on...

-_Should explain what Zenodo is here?_

 #### Install & Code Free Zone